How Hariri's resignation could backfire on Saudi Arabia

 The day after Hariri's resignation, Hezbollah Secretary General Hassan Nasrallah appeared on Al-Manar, Hezbollah's TV station, and calmly suggested Hariri was not a free man, that Saudi Arabia dictated his resignation statement.
 Nasrallah didn't attack Hariri, but rather expressed sympathy for the 47-year-old former prime minister.

 And it wasn't just Nasrallah.
-Wednesday Lebanese President Michel Aoun told journalists Hariri is a "hostage" in Saudi Arabia.
+On Wednesday, Lebanese President Michel Aoun told journalists Hariri was a "hostage" in Saudi Arabia.
 His detention, said Aoun, "is an attack on us, and it's an attack on our independence."
 Lebanese don't agree on much, but it is hard to find anyone who believes Hariri is the master of his own destiny.

 Even Saudi-aligned politicians from Hariri's own party seemed to rebuke their political patrons, calling for Hariri's return for "the dignity of the nation."
 Responding to rumors that Saudi Arabia had a new pick for Lebanon's Prime Minister, Interior Minister Nouhad al-Machnouk, also Saudi-backed, quipped: "We are not a herd of sheep or a piece of property to hand over from one person to another."